mattmakai/fullstackpython.com/content/pages/examples/flask/flask-signals-namespace.markdown

 sortorder: 500021023
 toc: False
 sidebartitle: flask.signals Namespace
-meta: Python example code for the Namespace class from the flask.signals module of the Flask project.
+meta: Example code for understanding how to use the Namespace class from the flask.signals module of the Flask project.

 Namespace is a class within the flask.signals module of the Flask project.